widberg/atk/README.md

 #### enableContextMenu()

-Ratatouille only!
+Ratatouille, Garfield: A Tail of Two Kitties/Garfield, and CT Special Forces: Fire for Effect/Special Forces: Nemesis Strike only!
 Enable the right-click menu present in later games.

 ```sh
 [Local::overlay.exe]-> enableContextMenu()